What a Major Meta-Study Shows – And Why So Many People Are Getting Their Hands Dirty Again Right Now

 For our well-being, it is crucial whether we experience self-efficacy – meaning we feel that our own actions can make a difference.
 And that we are part of something greater.

-When you put your hands in the earth.
+When you put your hands in the soil.

 Plant something.